 Etsy makes it astonishingly easy to shop reclaimed furniture from a variety of artisans selling through the platform.
 Etsy’s reclaimed furniture selection offers a comprehensive assortment of products, the majority made of reclaimed wood.
 Shopping through Etsy is a great way to support artisans.

-Jenni Kayne sells sustainable furniture and home goods as well as clothing and fashion accessories.
-Jenni Kayne focuses on creating and shipping products using only eco-conscious materials.
+Jenni Kayne sells eco friendly furniture and home goods as well as clothing and fashion accessories.
+They focus on creating and shipping products using only eco-conscious materials.
 Sustainability and transparency are the foundation of Jenni Kayne, as well as creating simple, high-quality pieces that will stay in style their entire lifecycle.

-West Elm offers a mixture of home goods items, including sustainable furniture for practically every room in the house, décor, and textiles.
+West Elm offers a mixture of home goods items, including ethical décor, textiles, and furniture for practically every room in the house.
 They also offer home products like candles and diffusers.
 West Elm is transparent about what certifications their products hold, offering products that adhere to a variety of values.
-Many of West Elm’s products are Fair Trade and sustainably sourced, and all of their all-cotton towels and bedding are made from 100% organic cotton.
+Many of West Elm’s products are Fair Trade and sustainably sourced.
+All of their all-cotton towels and bedding are made from 100% organic cotton.

 The Thousand Villages offers a very wide selection of products for both the home as well as fashion accessories.
 Ten Thousand Villages is a great place to find unique pieces you won’t find elsewhere, and their price point is very fair.
-Ten Thousand Villages supports artisans in developing countries by giving them a platform to sell their products that they would not otherwise have access to.
+They support artisans in developing countries by giving them a platform to sell their products that they would not otherwise have access to.
 Every item directly benefits the person who created it.
 Ten Thousand Villages is a member of the Fair Trade Federation and the World Fair Trade Organization.